byronbytes/StaffLog/README.md

 `This permission allows the group / user to have access to only the debug command.
 They will also see a message when the plugin loads / unloads.`

-stafflog.vanish

-`This permission allows the group / user to vanish`